dotnet/AspNetCore.Docs/aspnetcore/blazor/security/content-security-policy.md

 * Place the directives in the `content` attribute value.
 Separate directives with a semicolon (`;`).
 * Always place the `meta` tag in the `<head>` content.

 The following sections show example policies for Blazor WebAssembly and Blazor Server.
 These examples are versioned with this article for each release of Blazor.
-To use a version appropriate for your release, select the document version with the **Version** drop down selector on this webpage.
+To use a version appropriate for your release, select the document version with the **Version** dropdown selector on this webpage.

 ### Blazor WebAssembly